snickerton/TravelingSalesmanClockAlgorithm/README.md

 ## Background

-Without going into too much background, it seemed intuitive (and ends up being mathematically correct) that an optimal path should not have intersecting paths.
+Without going into too much background, it seemed intuitive (and ended up being mathematically correct) that an optimal path should not have intersecting paths.
 The [Convex Hull algorithm](http://web.mit.edu/course/other/urban_or_book/www/book/chapter6/6.4.7.html) is one I immediately found which took advantage of this.

 My ELI5 of Convex Hull:
 1) Find the smallest polygon with only convex corners that encloses all the points